Qiskit/qiskit-serverless/docs/quickstart/index.rst

 .. note::
    Docker is required to run the quickstart tutorials.
-If Docker is not installed on your system, following the directions on the [Docker website](https://docs.docker.com/engine/install/) to install Docker on your system.
+If Docker is not installed on your system, following the directions on the `Docker website <https://docs.docker.com/engine/install/) to install Docker on your system>`_.

 Step 1: Stop any running jupyter notebook servers.